animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### I didn't mention fingernails (fingernails regrowth)

 My grandma had long grey hair, down to almost her waist or hips.
 She curled it up behind her head with hair pins, like in a bun but prettier.
-She was proud of her vanities, but she was far from vain.
 She survived the Nazi attack on Moscow.
 Together with her older sister, they threw fire bombs off the roofs that were being dropped to burn the houses.
+First she was a German language teacher, from an early age.
+She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
+Later, she was a teacher of Russian language and Russian literature, separately.
+Later, she was an academic principle of the school and continued teaching.

 She told me when we were sitting in the backseat of the car, perhaps when we were going with my mom and grandpa to the pool at JCC, that I had her fingernails.
 I got a girlfriend temporarily in 2016, the semester that my grandma died, who remarked on my cuticles.
 I didn't know what those were, but apparently I didn't cut them.
 Anyway, I also lost my fingernails in functionality due to the Dupilumab cessation in 2018.
 They regrew, healthy enough, but were purple and bendy like putty for a really long time, maybe into 2019.
 That girlfriend and I actually bonded over our shared fanning over Bernie Sanders, speaking of old Jews.